keenlabs/Keen-Docs/source/getting_started_guide.rst

 ==================
 What Are We Doing?
 ==================
 This we believe: Getting started with Keen APIs should be easy.
 For the technical wizards among you, this guide will take you 8 minutes and you can dig into the advanced documentation.
 For the sorcerer's apprentices, this shouldn't take much more than 20 minutes.
-If it does, we've failed. `Let us know <team@keen.io?Subject=Getting Started Feedback>`_.
-Chat with us at `users.keen.io <http://users.keen.io/>`_.
+If it does, we've failed. `Let us know via email <team@keen.io?Subject=Getting Started Feedback>`_ or `come chat with us at users.keen.io <http://users.keen.io/>`_.

 Once you're through this guide, we hope you'll be square on the following: